michael-fischer/SaintconPython/Module 06 - Functions/readme.md

 The output from the id() calls will be will change every time the script is executed but two pairs of values will match.
 Line 1 should match line 3 and line 4 should match line 5.

 # Functions
 Functions simply allow you to create small reusable sections of code.
 They are customizable through the use of parameters and have the ability to return results if desired.
-By breaking code into smaller sections complex actions can be reduced to smaller and earier to follow and potentially debug.
+By breaking code into smaller sections complex actions can be reduced to smaller and easier to follow, comprehend  and potentially debug.

 Functions are defined by the _def_ keyword, followed by the name of the function and some parameters and a colon.
 In the most basic form you have: